loremipsumdonec/vscode-elasticdeveloper/README.md

 # Elasticsearch Developer tool
 This is a vscode extension that I have built to make it easier to work with Elasticsearch queries.
-This is also my first vscode extension and I took the opportunity to refresh my memory with some typescript.
-There is probably some undocumented "features".
+This is also my first vscode extension so there is probably some _"undocumented features"_.

+> If you find any problem with this extension don’t hesitate to [create an issue](https://github.com/Crasnam/vscode-elasticdeveloper/issues/new)

 ## Features
 - Environment